Cheek Lift Surgery

 • Individuals with realistic expectations

-Before undergoing a cheek lift, your doctor will need to perform a physical exam and you’ll undergo routine lab work.
+Before undergoing surgery, your doctor will need to perform a physical exam and you’ll undergo routine lab work.

 The plastic surgeon will give you a list of medications to refrain from two weeks prior to surgery.